🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Avoiding Political Bias

-• Monitor your success rate separately for candidates and proposals you personally favour compared to those you oppose
+• Monitor your success rate separately for outcomes you personally favour versus those you oppose

-• When you consistently assign inflated probabilities to your preferred option, you have identified a concrete bias requiring correction
+• When you consistently assign inflated probabilities to your preferred candidates or policies, you've identified a quantifiable bias requiring correction

 FAQ